spacetelescope/jwst/README.md

 ## Calibration References Data System (CRDS) Setup

+**Note**

+    As of November 10, 2022, the process of deprecating the CRDS PUB Server will start.
+    For details, refer to the [CRDS PUB Server Freeze and Deprecation page](https://jwst-pipeline.readthedocs.io/en/stable/jwst/pub_deprecation.html#pub-deprecation).

 CRDS is the system that manages the reference files needed to run the pipeline.
 For details about CRDS, see the [User's Guide](https://jwst-crds.stsci.edu/static/users_guide/index.html)